moliver28/research-handbook/content/handbook/support/workflows/working-on-tickets.md

 This page helps guide Support Engineers (SEs) to [find](#zendesk-views), [select](#selecting-new-tickets), and [work](#first-response-and-ongoing-communication) support tickets.
-For information about working on tickets successfully in the Support Global Groups environment, please read the[SE Responsibilities and Priorities](/handbook/support/support-global-groups/#se-responsibilities-and-priorities) topic on the main Support Global Groups page.
+For information about working on tickets successfully in the Support Global Groups environment, please read the [SE Responsibilities and Priorities](/handbook/support/support-global-groups/#se-responsibilities-and-priorities) topic on the main Support Global Groups page.

 ## Zendesk views